nerdslab/arcade/README.md

 See the `example_synth.m` file for an example from the paper on synthetic data.
 See the `example_nerds.m` file for an example where we apply NERDS algorithm to real calcium data.

-For synthetic example, the code will produce the graphs below.
-Note that after computing the sparse coefficients, we post-process the coefficients by thresholding the spike train and combining peaks that are close together.

-### Baseline drift and reconstructed spikes for synthetic data
-img....

-### Estimated spikes for synthetic data
-img...

-### Result of NERDS applied to real data
-img...

 Team members
 ----------
 * [Theodore J. LaGrow](http://www.bioengineering.gatech.edu/people/theodore-lagrow)